The Mothers of Invention

 The Mothers of Invention was an American rock and roll band active from 1964 to 1975.
 They mainly performed works by and were the original recording group of composer and guitarist Frank Zappa, although other members have an occasional writing credit.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Mothers of Invention" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Mothers of Invention" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools